 Probate is the legal process through which a deceased person’s estate is properly distributed to heirs and designated beneficiaries and any debt owned to creditors is paid off.
 In general, probate property is distributed according to the decedent’s last will and testament, if there is one, or according to state law if no will exists.

-Evaluation of All Real Estate Holdings: Residential, Commercial, Land or Investment
+Evaluation of All Real Estate Holdings: Residential, Commercial,

 Plan of Action: Hold to Rent, Renovate & Sale, Sale “As-Is”